dottjt/thewritersdaily/util/data/spare_viewermail.md

 Barry from Cooper Peedy, South Australia.
 "Hi Julius, I'm drunk as fuck.
 Can youse get me another beer from the fridge?
 My bitch wife "

+"You didn't pronounce my name correctly on the previous show.
+Can you please apologise."